sdr-enthusiasts/docker-tar1090/README.md

 The first part of the mount before the : is the path on the docker host, don't change the 2nd part.
 Using this volume gives you persistence for the history / heatmap / range outline

+Note that this mode will make T not work as before for displaying all tracks as tracks are only loaded when you click them.